showdown

 “Sustainability can be broken down into three categories: Finance, Human Resources, and Audience and Film Industry”.

-Representatives from community cinemas in Radyr, Llanfair Kilgeddin, Llancarfan, Penallt, Usk, Cowbridge FAN BFI a The Narth were in attendance.
+Representatives from community cinemas in Radyr, Llanfair Kilgeddin, Llancarfan, Penallt, Usk, Cowbridge a The Narth were in attendance.
 The day was rated 5* for usefulness.

 To read the findings click on the links below or contact Moviola: